eric-brechemier/masteringid-horizon/820-STORYBOARD2.md

 These events of instruction may occur in a different order and are not necessarily present in every lesson:

-  1. Gaining attention
+  1. Gaining attention,
-  2. Informing learners of the objective
+  2. Informing learners of the objective,
-  3. Stimulating recall of prior learning
+  3. Stimulating recall of prior learning,
-  4. Presenting the stimulus
+  4. Presenting the stimulus,
-  5. Providing learning guidance
+  5. Providing learning guidance,
-  6. Eliciting performance
+  6. Eliciting performance,
-  7. Providing feedback
+  7. Providing feedback,
-  8. Assessing performance
+  8. Assessing performance,
-  9. Enhancing retention and transfer
+  9. Enhancing retention and transfer.

 We have found convenient to split these 9 events evenly into 3 groups which correspond to three moments in a typical lesson: start, middle and end.

   * **Start**
     - 1\.
-Attention,
+Gaining attention,
     - 3\.
-Prerequistes,
+Stimulating recall of prior learning,
     - 2\.
-Performance Objective
+Informing learners of the objective
   * **Middle**
     - 5\.
-Advanced Organizers,
+Providing learning guidance,
     - 4\.
-Emphasized Stimulus,
+Presenting the stimulus,
     - 6\.
-Guided Performance
+Eliciting performance
   * **End**
     - 7\.
-Close Feedback,
+Providing feedback,
     - 8\.
-Assessment,
+Assessing performance,
     - 9\.
-Generalization and Spaced Reviews.
+Enhancing retention and transfer.

 The storyboard highlights the instructional events involved in the tests that we designed to train Horizon workforce to fight phishing on the go.